houshmandX/cs153-OS/README.md

 A new system call, debug that takes no arguments, and that prints some of the values in the proc struct for the process.
 A new test example to illustrate that debug system call works.

 ## Part2(priority scheduling)
+In ths part we were asked to change the scheduler from a simple round-robin to a priority scheduler.
+Add a priority value to each process, and when scheduling from the ready list you will always schedule the highest priority thread/process first.

+Add a system call to change the priority of a process.
+A process can change its priority at any time.
+If the priority becomes lower than any process on the ready list, you must switch to that process.

+To avoid starvation, implement aging of priority.
+If a process waits increase its priority.
+When it runs, decrease it.
+(Possible Bonus 1)

+## Part3(Preliminaries)
+### Part 1: Changing memory layout:
+In this part we were asked to make changes to the xv6 memory layout. we rearrange the address space to look more like Linux:

+code
+heap (grows towards the high-end of the address space) ... (gap) stack (at end of address space; grows backwards)

+### Part 2: Growing the Stack:
+In this part we were ask to grow the stack automatically when needed.
+When the stack grows beyond its allocated page(s) it will cause a page fault because it is accessing an unmapped page.